-Place two small hardwood loas on top of the tower.
+Place two small hardwood logs on top of the tower.

 On the first light, the curing fire should be kept alight for 4 hours at a maximum temperature of 100°C to dry any excess moisture.
 On the second light, you need to increment the temperature of the oven gradually to temper the clay.
-From 0°C to 100°C and hold for 2 hours, from 100°C to 200°C and hold for 2 hours. from 200°C to 300°C and hold for 2 hours. from 300°C to 400°C and hold for 30 minutes and finally from 400°C to 500°C and hold for another 30 minutes.
+From 0°C to 100°C and hold for 2 hours, from 100°C to 200°C and hold for 2 hours, from 200°C to 400°C and hold for 30 minutes and finally from 400°C to 500°C and hold for another 30 minutes.
 The last increment is the one that fully cures the oven and helps stretch your oven's performance capability.